dnl2k/Mel_BiLSTM/readme.md

 More field experiments need to be conducted to evaluate the network performance.

+An algorithm to generate the microphone setup that maximizes the coverage area given a certain number of microphones and field conditions (vegetation, terrain, wind direction) can be developed.

 ## Reference

 [1] A. Mesaros, T. Heittola, T. Virtanen, and M. D. Plumbley, “Sound event detection: A tutorial,” IEEE Signal Processing Magazine, vol. 38, no. 5, pp. 67–83, 2021.